HUBId/ztate/rpp/chain-cli/SDK.md

    server harness.
 3. Toggle the `AUTH_TOKEN` constant in `tests/sdk_mobile_embedded_smoke.rs` if
    you want to validate client behavior against alternate bearer tokens.

+## Reconnect and replay after node restarts

+Long-lived clients should assume occasional consensus restarts and keep their subscriptions or polling loops alive without dropping user-visible state.
+Use a monotonic retry strategy across transports:

+* **SSE/WebSocket subscribers** – reuse the last durable cursor or sequence number when reconnecting, emit a short exponential backoff (`250 ms`, `500 ms`, `1 s`, capped at `5 s`), and log every reconnect attempt.
+Treat a reset connection during leadership changes as informational; only surface an error after three consecutive failures within five minutes.
+* **Polling JSON-RPC clients** – treat `ECONNRESET`, `ECONNREFUSED`, and `503` errors as transient while a node comes back.
+Retry the same request payload after an exponential backoff capped at `5 s` instead of rebuilding higher layers like wallet caches.
+Keep the last successful response around so UI components can render stale-but-correct values during the reconnect window.

+The `rpc_sdk_reconnect` integration test exercises these behaviors for the Rust (`rpp_wallet::rpc::client`), Go (HTTP poller), and TypeScript (Node fetch) clients while restarting consensus nodes.
+When it fails, inspect the captured artifacts under `logs/sdk-reconnect/` before retrying locally.